Types of Licence

 An exploration licence carries a requirement for an annual payment of £2,000; invoices for the first year’s payment will be sent shortly after the licence comes into force.

 For Offshore Licences, you should also be aware that the Industry Levy will be applicable to any exploration licence extant on the 1st April each year.
-You can see more details here
+More details on the Industry Levy.

 Offshore, it will in most cases be necessary to obtain further consents to specific operations such as shallow drilling and seismic surveys in compliance with the Offshore Petroleum Activities (Conservation of Habitats) Regulations 2001 (as amended).
-Guidance is available on-line at https://www.gov.uk/oil-and-gas-offshore-environmental-legislation.
+Guidance is available on-line.

 Onshore, you will be required to comply with Local Authority/Mineral Planning Authority, planning controls and environmental legislation where applicable.
 It is the responsibility of the licence holder to ascertain what these requirements are.